smizell/json-remark/README.md

 #### Comments

 This shows remarks from a tool that allows for commenting on an OpenAPI document.
 The remark includes a `comment` and information about the commentor.
 In this example, the person is commenting on an HTTP method in the OpenAPI document.
+The `type` defines what can be found in `data`.

-(note the slashes in the URL path are converted to `~1` according to the [JSON Pointer specification](https://www.rfc-editor.org/rfc/rfc6901).
+(note the slashes in the URL path are converted to `~1` according to the [JSON Pointer specification](https://www.rfc-editor.org/rfc/rfc6901))

 ```json
 {